 How do you distinguish between students who have the same GPA?

 • Our admission process requires a more detailed assessment of the transcripts in addition to the cumulative GPA.
 Our assessment process involves the quantification of each letter grade earned for every course the student has been enrolled in.
-All letter grades are considered including, Withdraws and Repeats.
+All letter grades are considered, including Withdrawals and Repeats.
 This provides a detailed analysis of the students academic profile.
-The students with the “cleanest” transcript is ranked higher.
+The student with the “cleanest” transcript is ranked higher.
 Example” Students A and B both have a 3.5 GPA.
-Student A has earned his GPA by taken each course in the curriculum only once ( no repeats, no withdraws ).
+Student A has earned his GPA by taken each course in the curriculum only once ( no repeats, no withdrawals ).
 This is noted to be a clean transcript.
-Student B has a 3.5, however, the student’s cumulated GPA includes several repeats and withdraws throughout the transcript.
+Student B has a 3.5, however, the student’s cumulated GPA includes several repeats and withdrawals throughout the transcript.

-• The observation must be 40 hours, Monday through Friday, done in 1 week.
-You can not break up the required hours.
+• The observation must be 24 hours, completed in three (3) consecutive days.
+You cannot break up the required hours.
 All hours must be completed at the same cancer center.
 We do not have specific sites, but you MUST have a clinical observation form before your first day of the observation.
 The forms are available from our department.
 Our clinical affiliates do not have access to any forms.

 What is your usual class mix or demographics?

-• The usual class demographics reflect that of the profession regarding gender.
-About 85% female.
+• The usual class demographics reflect that of the profession regarding gender, which is about 85% female.
 Most cohorts include students with mixed ages, but the average age is about 25.
 Regarding ethnic diversity, the program has traditionally included an average of 30% minority students.

-Are there any specific physical requirement to be a radiation therapist?
+Are there any specific physical requirements to be a radiation therapist?

 • Yes.
 Please review the American Disabilities Act information provided in the “Admission” tab of our program’s home page.